lae/web/_posts/2013-03-16-increasing-maximum-volume-with-alsa.md

 ---
 Since I don't have a set of monitors for my desktop, I use a pair of headphones often as speakers for audio.
-This setup usually is insufferable because of low audio, but mplayer has a "softvol" plugin that lets you increase your sound output's decibel level - and since I hardly needed sound for anything other than music or video, this solution worked perfectly (of course, for anything else I could put on my headphones).
+This setup usually is insufferable because of low audio, though mplayer has a "softvol" plugin that lets you increase your sound output's decibel level - and since I hardly needed sound for anything other than music or video, this solution worked perfectly (of course, for anything else I could put on my headphones).